INDEX

 Items in this lane means the work has been completed by development and is now in the product.
 Items are kept in this lane for 90-days after completion, after which they drop out of the lane automatically.
 You should always remember that, depending on the roadmap you are looking at, items in this lane shown as complete may have other dependencies, or require other applications or components to surface this capability.
 For example, we may implement a feature in the Hornbill ESP Platform that enables an application to implement something, for example, we may add a feature to Email templates editor, but for you to see this feature, another application may also need to make changes. we do not include “internal” items on customer facing roadmaps in order to keep customer-facing roadmaps meaningful, but its sometimes unavoidable that these things can bleed through from time to time.

-Outside of being generally asked for “a roadmap” this question is almost always followed by a question seeking timelines in order to answer to the “when will I get the things I asked for?” and as is the case for almost every serious software company, there is never a simple answer to that question.
-The official position is, we never apply, and advise our customers NOT to expect any service-level commitments on product feature/enhancement requests.
-Of course, with our Customer-First value held close to our hearts, we do our best to include as much, and as quickly as we can.
+After asking for a roadmap, the next question is almost always “When will I get the things I asked for?”
+As is the case for any software company, there is no simple answer to that question.
+The official position is that we never apply — and we advise our customers NOT to expect — any service-level commitments on feature/enhancement requests.
+Of course, with our Customer First value held close to our hearts, we do our best to include as much, and develop as quickly, as we can.
 Hornbill is a broadly scoped solution, with complex and deep capabilities serving a wide range of our collective customer’s needs.

-Technology and Security landscapes are moving targets that we have to continuously adapt to, we have strategic, commercial and competitive imperatives that we must meet, security posture evolution and continuous improvements in terms of reliability and scalability.
-As well as all of those considerations, we also focus on delivering as much as we can to support individual customer needs too.
+Technology and security landscapes are moving targets that we have to continuously adapt to.
+We have strategic, commercial, and competitive imperatives that we must meet, security posture evolution, and continuous improvements in terms of reliability and scalability.
+As well as all of those considerations, we also focus on delivering as much as we can to support individual customer needs.

-Times between releases can be anything from days to months, depending on what we are doing, although we aim to keep release cycles for each product and applications as small as possible, once a week is a typical release cadence we prefer.
+Times between releases can be anything from days to months, depending on what we are doing, although we aim to keep release cycles for each product and application as small as possible.
+Once a week is a typical release cadence we prefer.
 So, the answer to the question, how long does it take to get my feature in the product is really “as soon as we can, given all of our other priorities”.
-Ultimately, if you have a “business critical” need for something that is not in the product, then you should speak to us and we might be able to help, but in all honestly, we do not allow individual customer needs re-prioritize our roadmaps because it would be irresponsible and unfair on other customers to do so, so we are likely to respond with something along the lines of “in that case, perhaps Hornbill is not fit for purpose for your needs at this time”.
+Ultimately, if you have a business-critical need for something that is not in the product, then you should speak to us and we might be able to help, but in all honestly, we do not allow individual customer needs re-prioritize our roadmaps because it would be irresponsible and unfair on other customers to do so.
+So we are likely to respond with something along the lines of “in that case, perhaps Hornbill is not fit for purpose for your needs at this time”.

 Roadmap Inclusion Policy